 According to an analysis conducted in November 2017 by Chainalysis – a Danish developed software that analyzes Blockchain transactions – shows that approximately 3.79 million Bitcoins are lost forever based on a high estimate of 2.78 million being lost based on a small estimate.
 Whichever estimate is closest to the real reality, one must admit that that is a lot of Bitcoins – which, in addition, have a very high value based on today’s Bitcoin value.

-If the high estimate is closest to the reality, it corresponds to approximately 23% of the existing supply of Bitcoin of 16.7 million is lost forever.
+If the high estimate is closest to the reality, it corresponds to approximately 23% of the existing supply of Bitcoin at 16.7 million being lost forever.

-Poor security and low rates are the cause of many lost Bitcoins
+Poor security and low exchange rates are the cause of many lost Bitcoins

 Chainalysis concludes that in particular, in 2009 and 2010, a large portion of these Bitcoins was lost.
 This is because the security of the respective wallets was significantly worse than you experience today and that the price at that time was microscopic compared to today, so many easily took on the task of storing their Bitcoins.
 At that time, you could have several thousand Bitcoins at a total price of just a few hundred dollars, so many did not worry too much they were going to throw their Bitcoin wallet away with several thousand Bitcoins.